 Generator Maximum Power Rating Types

 Within New England, a number of different real power (MW) ratings for generators connected to the grid are published.
-Examples of the different generator ratings are summarized in Table 2-4the table below.
-The detailed definitions of these ratings are included in Appendix A – Terms and DefinitionsAppendix A. CNRC and NRC values for New England generators are published each year in the CELT (Capacity, Energy, Loads, & Transmission) Report.
-QC values are calculated based on recent demonstrated capability for each generator.
+Examples of the different generator ratings are summarized in Table 2-4.
+The detailed definitions of these ratings are included in Appendix A – Terms and Definitions.
+Capacity Network Resource Capability (CNRC) and Network Resource Capability (NRC) values for New England generators are published each year in the CELT Report.
+Qualified Capacity (QC) values are calculated based on recently demonstrated capability for each generator.
 The Capacity Supply Obligation value and QC values are published for each Forward Capacity Auction in the informational results filings to FERC.

 Table 2-4 Generator Real Power Ratings